TETRX/local-dns-dump/README.md

 $ yay -S localdns-git
 ```
 ### Setup
+If you'd rather use the version that updates /etc/hosts you can skip this part.

 For the operating system to incorporate this into DNS resolution we need to set it up correctly.
 We provide one way to do so, you may be able to do it differently.

 First we need to add the server to the list of servers, to do so in accordance with good practice we'll need [openresolv](https://wiki.archlinux.org/index.php/Openresolv).